 The JLPT (Japanese Language Proficiency Test) is generally considered the better choice if you are looking for global recognition, especially for university admissions, visa requirements, or job applications in Japan.
 The NAT-TEST is a good alternative for practice or for institutions that specifically accept it, but it does not carry the same level of international acceptance.

 Not exactly.
-While the NAT-TEST follows a similar structure and difficulty level, it’s not as widely accepted as JLPT, especially outside Japan.
+While the NAT-TEST follows a similar structure and difficulty level, it is not as widely accepted as the JLPT, particularly outside Japan.

 The JLPT is more established and recognized globally.
-The JPT is another language test but not as commonly required by employers or institutions.
+The JPT is another Japanese language test, but it is not as commonly required by employers, universities, or immigration authorities.

-The NAT-TEST is a Japanese language test aimed at non-native speakers.
-It assesses grammar, reading, and listening skills and is often used for immigration and education purposes.
+The NAT-TEST is a Japanese language proficiency test designed for non-native speakers.
+It evaluates grammar, reading comprehension, and listening skills and is often used for academic or immigration-related purposes.

-The JLPT, especially N3 or higher, is more widely accepted by employers offering part-time or full-time jobs in Japan.
+The JLPT, particularly N3 or higher, is more widely accepted by employers in Japan for both part-time and full-time job opportunities.

 In conclusion, the JLPT vs NAT decision ultimately comes down to your objectives.
 If you’re seeking international recognition, better job opportunities, or want to study in Japan, the JLPT is the clear winner.
 However, if you're looking for frequent practice or a test format similar to JLPT, the NAT-TEST is a great starting point.